Shabana Mahmood: Assisted dying

 Mahmood publicly opposed and voted against the Terminally Ill Adults (End of Life) Bill on assisted dying.
 In October 2024 she said: "I voted against the bill when it was last introduced in 2015.
 I'll be voting against it again.
 As a Muslim, I have an unshakable belief in the sanctity and value of human life.
 I don't think death is a service that the state should be offering."

 In November 2024, she stated that "Sadly, recent scandals – such as Hillsborough, infected blood and the Post Office Horizon – have reminded us that the state and those acting on its behalf are not always benign.
 I have always held the view that, for this reason, the state should serve a clear role.
 It should protect and preserve life, not take it away.
 The state should never offer death as a service."
 She also stated that "We must never accept the wrongful deaths of some in exchange for the desired deaths of others.
 That line, once crossed, will be crossed for ever.
 The right to die, for some, will – inexorably and inevitably – become the duty to die for others.
 And that is why I will be voting against this bill."

+Policing and surveillance

+Mahmood with New Zealand Defence Minister Judith Collins in September 2025.

+In January 2026, Mahmood announced a plan for the largest national rollout of live facial recognition (LFR) technology in the history of British law enforcement as part of a comprehensive policing white paper.
+The plans include increasing the number of mobile LFR camera vans from 10 to 50, making them available to all police forces in England and Wales to scan public spaces for individuals on police watchlists.
+Mahmood defended the expansion, stating that "there is no true liberty if you are unsafe in your own country" and comparing the technology's adoption to the historical introduction of fingerprinting.

+Beyond LFR, Mahmood outlined a vision for the broader integration of AI within the criminal justice system to automate administrative tasks and predict crime and knifing hotspots.
+In an interview with Tony Blair, she stated her intent to "achieve, by means of AI and technology, what Jeremy Bentham tried to do with his panopticon", further remarking that her vision was "that the eyes of the state can be on you at all times."